DC801/BM-Badge/SD_Card/MAGE/README.md

 2. X and Y coordinates — best done via teleporting to a vector object
 3. [`on_interact`](#on_interact-scripts) script slot — optional; unnecessary for cutscene-only cameos
 4. [`on_tick`](#on_tick-scripts) script slot — optional; unnecessary for cutscene-only cameos
-5. `name`
+5. `name` — will allow the actor to be labeled correctly in the hex editor and in dialog message labels

 When doing choreography involving the actor, use the actor's original name (not the costume's name) in your actions' arguments.
+This includes dialog messages using the `entity` property.
-> It helps to leave [comments](#script-comments) in the actions to remind yourself that an actor is acting.
+> It helps to leave [comments](#script-comments) to remind yourself that an actor is acting.

-For the actor's dialog, you will have to fake it:
-- Set the `portrait` to the costume's `entity_type` name (or whatever is appropriate).
-- Set the `name` to the costume's name.
-	- You cannot use a [relative name](#relative-entity-names) for this unless the costume is an already-existing entity.
-- While you could still use the `entity` property, it would literally do no good, as `portrait` and `name` will override it.

 To reset the actor, either:
 1. Load a map.
 (The next load will use the actor's default state.)